-Technical Manager, SUMM Ethiopia
+Technical Manager, SUMM Ethiopia (on maternity leave)

 Abigail Cruickshank is the Technical Manager for the Global Affairs Canada funded ‘Supporting the Ministry of Mines in Ethiopia’ (SUMM Ethiopia) project at UBC’s Canadian International Resources and Development Institute.